Chone, Ecuador: Geography

-Due to the city's location, it is unfortunately prone to damaging floods during the coast's rainy season.
-During this time, the streets often become inundated with rain water, creating havoc on the mud streets.
-Many of the cities residents have taken to constructing homes on bamboo stilts to keep out the water.
+Due to the city's location, it is prone to damaging floods during the coast's rainy season.
+During this time, streets often become inundated with rain water.
+Many of the city's residents have taken to constructing homes on bamboo stilts to keep out the water.

-The city lies on the banks of the important Rio Chone.
+The city lies on the banks of the Río Chone.
 Further west, the river becomes an estuary, opening to the coastal cities of Bahía de Caráquez and San Vicente.

 The closest beaches are about two hours away in different directions.
 They include Crucita, San Vicente and San Clemente.
 The city of Manta has a popular beach and was home to an American military base in charge of helping battle the drug trade.

 Culture

-A popular fish is called chame (Chah-mee); known in English as the Pacific fat sleeper (Dormitator latifrons), it has many bones but is considered tasty.
+A popular fish in Chone is called chame (chah-mee); known in English as the Pacific fat sleeper (Dormitator latifrons).
 It is fried and served with rice, platano (plantain) and a small salad.